 I also offer eco-therapeutic approaches to therapy with clients who are receptive to working with their issues out in the natural world, as well as mindfulness techniques and meditations/guided journeys.

 I am currently researching an MA into the clinical use of psychedelics in psychotherapy for mental health including the influence of indigenous plant medicine shamanism on this field.
-In addition I am also undertaking a two-year graining to become a natural shamanism practitioner.

 British Association for Counselling & Psychotherapy